 Abbeyfield is an international non-profit society dedicated to providing seniors with affordable, companionable and safe housing in a family-sized household within their local community.

 Community sponsored and supported, Abbeyfield Houses are set up and run on a not-for-profit basis under the management of a volunteer board of directors.
 Costs, which include meals, are shared by residents.
 A proven concept begun in England more than 50 years ago, there are now more than 1,100 Abbeyfield Houses worldwide, and 30 houses currently operating in Canada with more in development.

-The Abbeyfield Caledon House is located in a peaceful, rural area of the Town of Caledon in the village of Caledon East, just north of Toronto.
+The Abbeyfield Caledon House is located in a peaceful, residential area in the village of Caledon East, just north of Toronto.
 The House offers an independent, affordable living alternative in a warm family style environment.
-The House provides Residents with a balance between privacy, companionship, security, and independence.
+The House provides residents with a balance between privacy, companionship, safety and independence.

 Chair of the Board

 Joe holds a bachelor’s degree in Arts (pre-medical science) from the University of Ottawa and a Master degree in Social Work from the Wilfred Laurier University.
 After many years in senior leadership positions in public service in Ontario, Joe has continued his passion for innovative community development and capacity building.

 Since leaving the public service, he has led the Ontario Community Support Association as CEO, been Chair of the Halton Peel District Health Council, and was the founding Chair of the Central West Local Health Integration Network (LHIN) from 2005 to 2011.
 Joe currently works part-time as a senior consultant with a firm which focuses on board governance, planning, integration and leadership.
 Joe has been a resident of Caledon East for over 25 years and he and Brenda are the proud parents of six children and now seven grandchildren.